-Any broken bone is going to hurt, but a tibial compound fracture amplifies that pain in some gruesome ways.
-Due to the amount of force it takes to break the tibia, its common for the fractured bone to tear through muscle and break the skin.
+Any bone damage is going to hurt, but a tibial compound fracture amplifies that pain in some gruesome ways.
+Due to the amount of force it takes to break the tibia, it's common for the fractured bone to tear through muscle and break the skin.

-While there isn't an actual bone that can be broken in the male genitalia, it is possible to suffer a penile fracture, and it is profoundly painful.
-The "fracture" is a breakage or rupture in one or both of the tunica albuginea, the tough connective tissue that surrounds the penile shaft.
-This injury stems from blunt force trauma to an erect member, which can happen during sex or aggressive masturbation.
-The pain can be terrible, and any delay in treatment can result in deformities, erectile dysfunction, and damage to the urethra and blood vessels.
+While there isn't an actual bone that can be broken, it is possible to suffer a penile fracture - and it is profoundly painful.
+The "fracture" is the breakage or rupture of the tunica albuginea, the tough connective tissue that surrounds the penile shaft.
+This stems from blunt force to an erect member, which can happen during intercourse or aggressive self-servicing.

-Elbow dislocations are one of the more visually disturbing of all injuries.
-Your arm just isn't supposed to look that way.
-These injuries usually occur when the forearm bones - the radius and ulna - are jerked out of place from the humerus, often by a hyperextension.
+Elbow dislocations are one of the more visually disturbing types of physical damage; your arm just isn't supposed to look that way.
+This usually occurs when the forearm bones - the radius and ulna - are jerked out of place from the humerus, often by a hyperextension.
 These dislocations commonly damage ligaments, blood vessels, and even nerves that control movement and feeling in the hand.

 There's a specific case of dislocation called "Nursemaid elbow" which is often diagnosed in young children whose arms have been yanked too hard.